sbromberger/LightGraphs.jl/doc/centrality.md

 ### betweenness_centrality
 ```
-betweenness_centrality(g::Union{LightGraphs.Graph,LightGraphs.DiGraph})
-betweenness_centrality(g::Union{LightGraphs.Graph,LightGraphs.DiGraph}, k::Integer)
 ```
-Calculates the Base.Markdown.Link(Any["betweenness centrality"],"https://en.wikipedia.org/wiki/Centrality#Betweenness_centrality") of the graph `g`, or, optionally, of a random subset of `k` vertices.
+Calculates the [betweenness centrality](https://en.wikipedia.org/wiki/Centrality#Betweenness_centrality) of the graph `g`, or, optionally, of a random subset of `k` vertices.
 Can optionally include endpoints in the calculations.
 Normalization is enabled by default.

 Betweeness centrality is defined as: